-You can also reduce the number of extra services, such as insurance for packages.
+You can also reduce the number of services, such as insurance for packages.
 Not all packages may need to be insured.
 For those that do, consider a third-party insurance company.
-These will often be more affordable than using your carrier.
-It could reduce insurance costs by up to 50% in some cases.
+These will often be more affordable than using your carrier and could reduce insurance costs by up to 50% in some cases.

-Working with a third-party logistics (3PL) company fulfillment can be a huge benefit and provide many savings.
-It allows the experts to take care of this aspect of the business, which can save time, effort, and money.
-It means you won’t need to rent a warehouse, hire more staff, pay extra for utilities, etc. The shipping and fulfillment can be handled for you.
+Working with a third-party logistics (3PL) fulfillment company can be a huge benefit and provide cost savings.
+Allowing experts to take care of this aspect of your business can save time and money.
+You won’t need to rent a warehouse, hire more staff or pay extra for utilities.
+The shipping and fulfillment is handled for you.

 Shop Hybrid Services

-It might also be a good idea to look into hybrid services.
-FedEx SmartPost and UPS SurePost are two examples.
+It might also be a good idea to look into hybrid services such as FedEx SmartPost and UPS SurePost.
 They can connect with other carriers to provide last-mile delivery.
-This has the potential to reduce shipping costs substantially.
-However, they do often take longer to deliver.
+This has the potential to reduce shipping costs substantially but delivery can take longer.

 Partnering with a 3PL to Lower Shipping Costs